Braundo/kubernetes-guide/docs/pods.md

 Pods are designed to be ephemeral and immutable:

 - **Ephemeral:** Created, executed, and terminated without restarting.
-Pods are deleted upon completion or failure - they don't last forever.
+Pods are deleted upon completion or failure - they are not intended to last forever.
 - **Immutable:** Once deployed, Pods cannot be modified.
 To update, a new Pod must be created to replace the old one.

 <h3>Restart Policies</h3>